Breastfeeding and Baby Friendly Hospitals

 Ask yourself...

-- How might existing perceptions in society and policies in the workplace influence a mother’s decision to continue breastfeeding after returning to work?
+1. How might existing societal perceptions and workplace policies influence a mother’s decision to continue breastfeeding after returning to work?

 Lactation Support